minio/docs/source/includes/common/common-deploy.rst

    MINIO_VOLUMES="/mnt/data"

+   # MINIO_OPTS sets any additional commandline options to pass to the MinIO server.
+   # For example, `--console-address :9001` sets the MinIO Console listen port
+   MINIO_OPTS="--console-address :9001"

    # MINIO_SERVER_URL sets the hostname of the local machine for use with the MinIO Server
    # MinIO assumes your network control plane can correctly resolve this hostname to the local machine